informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/08-querier-consumer.md

 it does not implement other context traits like `PersonContext`.
 What we need instead is for concrete contexts like `AppContext` to specify that their implementation of `PersonQuerier` is `KvStorePersonQuerier`.
-We can do that by defining a `CanQueryPerson` trait as follows:
+We can do that by defining a `HasPersonQuerier` trait as follows:

 ```rust
 # trait NamedPerson {